 Child protection workers must review Viewpoint Self-Assessment responses as soon as possible and at least within two working days of a questionnaire being done.
 This is important to:

-Web reports displaying up to 4 sets of questionnaire responses from individual young people are available to view and print in the Child Information Portal and NAT screen in Assist.
+Web reports displaying up to four sets of questionnaire responses from individual young people are available to view and print in the Child Information Portal and NAT screen in Assist.

 Following up with the child